discernus/research/2d_trump_populism/pdaf_v10.md

 9. **Economic Populist Appeals** (0.0-1.0): Populist economic discourse regardless of ideological direction

 **Advanced Analytical Features**:

-- **Salience-Weighted Analysis**: Captures not just populist intensity but rhetorical emphasis patterns (0.0-1.0 salience scoring)
+- **Salience-Weighted Analysis**: Captures not just populist intensity but rhetorical emphasis patterns (0.0-1.0 salience scoring).
+Salience measures the degree to which a dimension drives the overall argumentative structure and rhetorical emphasis of the text, independent of its moral intensity.
+This is a textual property, not a claim about audience psychology.
 - **Populist Strategic Tension Mathematics**: Quantifies contradictory populist appeals using the formula: `Tension = min(Anchor_A_score, Anchor_B_score) × |Anchor_A_salience - Anchor_B_salience|`
-- **Populist Strategic Contradiction Index (PSCI)**: Overall measure of strategic coherence vs. contradiction across tension pairs.
+- **Populist Strategic Contradiction Index (PSCI)**: Overall measure of strategic deployment patterns across tension pairs.
 The PSCI is calculated directly from base dimensions to ensure numerical stability and avoid dependency chaining between derived metrics.
 This robust implementation provides the same mathematical result as averaging the three tension metrics but with enhanced computational reliability.

 **Salience-Weighted Indices**: These metrics account for both the intensity and rhetorical prominence of populist dimensions: